Skip to content

 TL;DR

-This paper proposes M4-RAG, the first large-scale multilingual, multicultural, multimodal RAG evaluation framework, covering 42 languages and 189 countries with 80K+ cultural VQA instances.
-It systematically reveals two key findings: RAG is effective for smaller models but does not scale positively with model size, and cross-lingual retrieval suffers from severe performance degradation.
+Ours proposes M4-RAG, the first large-scale multilingual, multicultural, and multimodal RAG evaluation framework.
+Covering 42 languages and 80K+ cultural VQA instances from 189 countries, it systematically reveals that RAG is effective for small models but fails to scale positively with model size, while showing severe performance degradation in cross-lingual retrieval.

 Background & Motivation

-1. Background: RAG has been widely adopted in LLMs and VLMs to enhance generation quality through external knowledge retrieval.
-Progress has been made in multilingual RAG and multimodal RAG separately, but their intersection—multilingual multimodal RAG—remains largely unexplored.
+1. Background: RAG technology is widely used in LLMs/VLMs to enhance generation quality via external knowledge.
+While multilingual RAG and multimodal RAG have progressed independently, their intersection—multilingual multimodal RAG—remains largely unexplored.

-2. Limitations of Prior Work: Existing RAG evaluation benchmarks either cover only the text modality or support only English, lacking a large-scale framework that simultaneously addresses multilingual and multimodal settings.
-Cultural knowledge is inherently long-tailed and region-specific, making it difficult for even large models to encode reliably.
+2. Limitations of Prior Work: Existing RAG benchmarks either cover only the text modality or support only English, lacking a large-scale evaluation framework that simultaneously addresses multilingual and multimodal requirements.
+Cultural knowledge is inherently long-tail and region-specific, making it difficult for models to encode reliably.

 3. Key Challenge: In the real world, knowledge access is inherently both multilingual and multimodal, yet existing RAG evaluations fail to reflect this complexity.

-4. Goal: (1) Construct a multimodal RAG evaluation benchmark covering 42 languages and 56 dialects; (2) Systematically study the effect of different retrieval strategies on VLMs of varying scales; (3) Quantify RAG performance degradation under cross-lingual conditions.
+4. Goal: (1) Construct a multimodal RAG benchmark covering 42 languages and 56 dialects; (2) Systematically study the impact of different retrieval strategies on VLMs of varying scales; (3) Quantify RAG performance degradation under cross-lingual conditions.

-5. Key Insight: Cultural knowledge is selected as the test scenario—being naturally long-tailed and region-specific, it is well-suited for assessing RAG effectiveness.
+5. Key Insight: Cultural knowledge is selected as the test scenario because it is long-tail and region-specific, making it ideal for detecting RAG effectiveness.

-6. Core Idea: Construct the first multilingual multimodal RAG benchmark and reveal an inverse relationship between RAG utility and model scale.
+6. Core Idea: Build the first multilingual multimodal RAG benchmark to reveal the inverse relationship between RAG utility and model scale.

 Method